Rise to Success: Career Highlights of Tracy Chapman

 On the eve of the 2020 United States presidential election, Tracy Chapman performed "Talkin' 'bout a Revolution" on Late Night with Seth Meyers, encouraging people to vote.

-July 2023: "Fast Car" Hit Number One on Country Chart
+July 2023: "Fast Car" Hit Number One on Country Airplay Chart

-In July 2023, when Luke Combs' version of her song "Fast Car" hit number one on the Country Airplay chart, Tracy Chapman became the first Black woman to score a country number one with a solo composition.
+In July 2023, when Luke Combs' version of Tracy Chapman's song "Fast Car" hit number one on the Country Airplay chart, Chapman became the first Black woman to score a country number one with a solo composition.

-November 2023: CMA Award for Song of the Year
+November 2023: Country Music Association Award for Song of the Year

-In November 2023, at the 57th Annual Country Music Association Awards, Tracy Chapman became the first Black woman to ever take home a CMA Award, winning Song of the Year for "Fast Car", which also made her the first Black songwriter to win that award.
+At the 57th Annual Country Music Association Awards in November 2023, Tracy Chapman became the first Black woman to ever take home a CMA Award, winning Song of the Year for "Fast Car", which also made her the first Black songwriter to win that award.

 In 2023, Tracy Chapman became the first black person to score a country number one with a solo composition, and to win the Country Music Association Award for Song of the Year, when Luke Combs covered her song "Fast Car".

-February 4, 2024: Grammy Performance with Luke Combs
+February 4, 2024: Performance with Luke Combs at the Grammy Awards

 During the 66th Grammy Awards on February 4, 2024, Tracy Chapman joined Luke Combs onstage to sing "Fast Car".